Introduction #

 Then

-Into this we substitute [eqDeltaq] and [eqDeltaomega].
+Into this we substitute [eqDeltaq], [eqDeltaqstar], and [eqDeltaOmega].
 The first term is

 Lq,δq=Lq,qη,\left\langle\frac{\partial\mathcal{L}}{\partial q},\delta q\right\rangle=\left\langle\frac{\partial\mathcal{L}}{\partial q},q\eta\right\rangle,